top of page

 How to Prepare Your Dock for the Upcoming Spring/Summer

-We're halfway through February, boating season is literally just right around the corner!
+We're halfway through February, and boating season is literally just right around the corner!
 We know we can't contain our excitement over here!
-With a long midwest winter nearly behind us, there may be some things you need to do to prepare your dock for the upcoming boating season.
+With a long Midwest winter nearly behind us, there may be some things you need to do to prepare your dock for the upcoming boating season.
 Here are some things you can do to prepare your dock for the upcoming boating season.

 Installation & Removal